Ofsted & EYFS

 that all staff understand and implement on a daily basis.

 These ensure that your child is receiving the best care possible.
 The policies are accessible by parents at any time in electronic and hard copy formats.
 We have been registered by Ofsted our governing body ensuring that we are meeting all of the statutory requirements in the care and development of children aged from birth up to twelve years of age.
-We were inspected in September 2014, 5 months from opening - and we were very pleased with the outcome.
-See our fantastic Ofsted report by visiting www.ofsted.gov.uk.
+We were inspected in September 2014 and September 2017, March 2018 for Cramlington – and we were very pleased with the outcome.
+See our fantastic Ofsted reports by visiting www.ofsted.gov.uk.

 Learning through play